DataDog/integrations-extras/ocient/README.md

 To configure this check for an Agent running on a host:

 1. Edit the `ocient.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][3].
-See the [sample ocient.d/conf.yaml][4] for all available configuration options:
+For all available configuration options, see the [sample ocient.d/conf.yaml][4].

 ```yaml
 instances: